Sugarloaf (band): Break-up and later years

-Corbetta was forced to retire from performing in 2010 after contracting Pick's disease.
+Corbetta was forced to retire from performing in 2010 after developing Pick's disease.

 On September 8, 2012 Jerry, Bob Webber, Bob Raymond, Bob MacVittie, Bob Yeazel, Bobby Pickett, and Myron Pollock reunited to play as Sugarloaf at the Boulder Theater for their induction into the Colorado Music Hall of Fame.

 On September 9, 2012 Bob Webber had a Hall of Fame after-party at a golf club in Denver in which he, Corbetta, Raymond, and Pollock gathered to play one last time as Sugarloaf.

 Bassist Bob Raymond (born Robert William Raymond on March 4, 1946) died of lung cancer in Centennial, Colorado on February 11, 2016, at the age of 69.

 Guitarist Bob Yeazel (born Robert Devon Lee Yeazel on November 1, 1946 in Denver, Colorado) died in Stuart, Florida on June 9, 2016 at the age of 69.

-Corbetta died in Denver on September 16, 2016 at the age of 68 after seven-years with Pick's disease.
+Corbetta died in Denver on September 16, 2016 at the age of 68 after struggling for seven years with Pick's disease.

 In late 2020, a tape was found by Bob Webber in a case of cables being trashed.
 The tape turned out to be a live recording of Sugarloaf at another 1975 show.
 Webber restored the tape and remastered it for vinyl.
-Sugarloaf Live 1975 was then officially released on September 8.
-2022.
+Sugarloaf Live 1975 was then officially released on September 8, 2022.

 Some of the surviving members of Sugarloaf along with longtime friends and co-musicians reunited for an album release party for Sugarloaf Live 1975 on September 11, 2022 at the Wild Goose saloon in Parker Colorado.
-The members on this night were: Bob Webber, Myron Pollock, Bobby Pickett, keyboardist Denny Flannigan, vocalist/guitarist Kick Stevens (aka Bailey Raymond, grandson of Bob Raymond) and Freddi Gowdy of the Freddi-Henchi band joining them on stage to sing “Them Changes”.
+The members on this night were Bob Webber, Myron Pollock, Bobby Pickett, keyboardist Denny Flannigan, vocalist/guitarist Kick Stevens (aka Bailey Raymond, grandson of Bob Raymond) and Freddi Gowdy of the Freddi-Henchi band joining them on stage to sing "Them Changes".

 Former Sugarloaf guitarist Bob Webber went on to become an aerospace engineer and drummer Bob MacVittie moved to Arkansas and pursued restaurant management.